tedjt/mail-listener2/readme.md

 # Overview

+A version of [Mail Listener](https://github.com/chirag04/mail-listener2) that adds the ability to search back a certain number of unread messages.

+# From Mail Listener

 Mail-listener2 library for node.js.
 Get notification when new email arrived to inbox.
 Uses IMAP protocol.

 We are using these libraries: [node-imap](https://github.com/mscdex/node-imap), [mailparser](https://github.com/andris9/mailparser).